 Best vegetarian restaurants in Boston

-If you love diner food but loathe the bacon-and-sausage grease-fest, Veggie Galaxy is for you.
+If you love diner food but loathe the typical bacon-and-sausage grease-fest, Veggie Galaxy is for you.
 Breakfast favorites are all on the menu, and you can stuff your omelettes with more veggies than you can handle.
-For lunch and dinner, the classics are given creative veggie spins, resulting in crowd faves such as a meatless BLT, vegetarian poutine, seitan reuben, and veggie shepherd’s pie.
-Bakery items—cakes, pies, doughnuts, and muffins—are all vegan, but as delicious as the real thing.
+For lunch and dinner, the classics are given creative veggie spins, resulting in crowd faves such as a meatless BLT, vegetarian poutine, and veggie shepherd’s pie.
+Bakery items—cakes, pies, doughnuts, and muffins—are all vegan, but just as delicious as the real thing.

 “Vegetarian Fusion” is the name of the game at this North Indian/South Indian/Indo-Chinese spot in Union Square.
 The menu is packed with meat-free, spice-rich dishes including dosas, rice dishes, curries, parathas, utthapams, bhajjis, and naan.
 Don’t miss the lunch buffet for a generous sampling.
 Lassis, shakes, and homemade desserts offer a sweet finish.

 Revolution Health Kitchen is one of Boston’s most popular options for healthy types looking to follow a whole food, plant-based diet.
-This quick, casual eatery — which sits on a busy corner where the Back Bay meets the South End — churns out made-to-order green juices, acai bowls, and avocado toasts, along with healthful grab-and-go treats.
+This quick, casual eatery — which sits on a busy corner where the Back Bay meets the South End — offers made-to-order green juices, acai bowls, and avocado toasts, along with healthful grab-and-go treats.
 Customers fully committed to following Revolution’s diet approach can follow cleanse programs, meal plans, and customized packages.

 A fast and easy option for a healthy meal, Whole Heart Provisions takes the fast casual concept and makes it vegetarian and vegan.
 Build your own veggie bowl starting with a base of grains or greens, then load it up with smashed cucumbers, bulgogi beets, roasted broccoli, japanese eggplant, chickpeas, cured tomato, and more.
 Vegan proteins, crunchy toppings and flavorful sauces make each bowl a satisfying meal.
 For mid-meal snacking, check out the street food menu for Old Bay brussels or a falafel dog.